FinDeckDao/findeck.io/README.md

 You should see a value equal to or greater than `0.40.0`.

-If you see the message “command not found: nvm,” please follow the [instructions](https://stackoverflow.com/questions/63757008/terminal-not-recognizing-nvm-after-installed-with-home-brew/63760780#63760780) and return to this step.
+If you see the message “command not found: nvm”, please follow the [instructions](https://stackoverflow.com/questions/63757008/terminal-not-recognizing-nvm-after-installed-with-home-brew/63760780#63760780) and return to this step.

 ### NodeJS
 Please install the latest stable version of NodeJS.